March First Saturday Opening Reception

 September First Friday Opening Reception

-Harwood Art Center presents Bridge: Art & Social Justice, our annual juried exhibition dedicated to themes of social, political and environmental justice.
-A competitive call for entries is released in May of each year.
+Harwood Art Center presents Bridge: Arts & Social Justice, our annual juried exhibition dedicated to themes of social, political and environmental justice.

 November Soft Opening

 A precursor to our widely anticipated 12×12, PRELUDE features the works of ten renowned artists from New Mexico.
 Artists are invited to participate and generously donate their works in support of Harwood’s art education and community outreach programs.
-Works are sold through silent auction online starting Monday, November 14th and ending the night of our December 3rd 12x12 event.
+Works will be available for purchase in person or online, starting November 20.

 12 × 12 and PRELUDE